webdriverio/appium-boilerplate/README.md

 ```

 ## Native App Tests
+All tests can be executed on te devices as configured in [`wdio.android.app.conf.ts`](./config/wdio.android.app.conf.ts) or
+[`wdio.ios.app.conf.ts`](./config/wdio.ios.app.conf.ts).
+Please check the below tests on what they do or on how to run them separately.

+        // For Android local execution
+        npm run android.app

+        // For iOS local execution
+        npm run ios.app

 ### Drag And Drop
 Drag and Drop an element can be a complex gesture to automate with Appium.
 The demo app has a simple puzzle that hopefully makes it easier
 and fun to understand how to implement a drag and drop in WebdriverIO.
 The test can be found [here](./tests/specs/app.drag.and.drop.spec.ts)